 Read here about my first match watching the “new” team at Thupatemi Stadium.

-I’d read about the finals day several weeks previously on Facebook and penned it in my phone reminders.
+I’d read about the finals day several weeks previously on Facebook and had pencilled it in my phone reminders.
 I even had a sensible Saturday night in my local bar in readiness.
 My intention was to take in the last two matches of the four.

 I was not interested in the first game, a friendly between Bangkapi and Muangkrung, which kicked off at 9.30am.
 I didn’t really consider this clash until I made far better time than I’d accounted for.